fernandoPalluzzi/SEMgraph/README.md

 ### 2.1.
 The ALS dataset.

 **SEMdata** provides the ALS RNA-seq dataset of 139 cases and 21 healthy controls, from Tam O.H. *et al.*, 2019 (GEO accession: GSE124439).
-Raw data from the GEO dataset GSE124439 (Tam et al., 2019) were pre-processed applying batch effect correction, using the sva R package (Leek et al., 2012), to remove data production center and brain area biases.
+Raw data were pre-processed applying batch effect correction, using the sva R package (Leek et al., 2012), to remove data production center and brain area biases.
 Using multidimensional scaling-based clustering, ALS-specific and HC-specific clusters were generated.
 Misclassified samples were blacklisted and removed from the dataset.
 Since the expression of many genes is significantly different from Gaussian, we apply a nonparanormal transform with the **huge** package, to relax the normality assumption.

 ```r
 # ALS input graph